tabularelf/doc-files/0.3.0/collage.md

 |---|---|---|
 |`N/A`|||

 Frees the texture pages (and images).
+Allowing for this Collage instance to be reused.

 ### `.GetPage()`